-For the ' Years Ended Decen nber : 31, (in thousands except as indicated) 2013 2012 2011 Revenue \$ 60,051 \$ 51,690 \$ 42,787 Income before other income (expense), net \$ 16,532 \$ 18,902 \$ 14,446 Net income \$ 17,168 \$ 19,720 \$ 14,609 Net income attributable to Silvercrest \$ 13,690 \$ \$ Adjusted EBITDA (1) \$ 17,324 \$ 14,702 \$ 10,839 Adjusted margin (2) 28.9% 6 28.4% 25.3% Assets under management at period end (billions) \$ 15.7 \$ 11.2 \$ 10.1 Average assets under management (billions) (3) \$ 13.5 \$ 10.7 \$ 9.7
+For the Years Ended December 31, (in thousands except as indicated) 2014 2013 2012 Revenue \$ 69,472 \$ 60,051 \$ 51,690 Income before other income (expense), net \$ 15,322 \$ 16,532 \$ 18,902 Net income \$ 10,708 \$ 17,168 \$ 19,720 Net income attributable to Silvercrest \$ 4,775 \$ 13,690 \$ Adjusted EBITDA (1) \$ 21,141 \$ 17,324 \$ 14,702 Adjusted EBITDA margin (2) 30.4% , p 28.9% , 28.4% Assets under management at period end (billions) \$ 17.9 \$ 15.7 \$ 11.2 Average assets under management (billions) (3) \$ 16.8 \$ 13.5 \$ 10.7

-(1) EBITDA, a non -GAAP measure of earnings, represents net income before provision for income taxes, interest income, interest expense, depreciation and amortization.
-We define Adjusted EBITDA as EBITDA without giving effect to items including but not limited to professional fees associated with acquisitions or financing transactions, gains on extinguishment of debt or other obligations related to acquisitions, losses on disposals or abandonment of assets and leaseholds, severance and other similar expenses, but including partner incentive allocations, prior to our initial public offering, as an expense.
+- (1) EBITDA, a non-GAAP measure of earnings, represents net income before provision for income taxes, interest income, interest expense, depreciation and amortization.
+We define Adjusted EBITDA as EBITDA without giving effect to items, including but not limited to professional fees associated with acquisitions or financing transactions, gains on extinguishment of debt or other obligations related to acquisitions, losses on disposals or abandonment of assets and leaseholds, severance and other similar expenses, but including partner incentive allocations, prior to our initial public offering, as an expense.
 We use this non-GAAP financial measure to assess the strength of our business.
-These adjustments and the non -GAAP financial measures that are derived from them provide supplemental information to analyze our business from period to period.
+These adjustments and the non-GAAP financial measures that are derived from them provide supplemental information to analyze our business from period to period.
 Investors should consider these non-GAAP financial measures in addition to, and not as a substitute for financial measures in accordance with GAAP.

-(3) We have computed average assets under management by averaging assets under management at the beginning of the applicable period and assets under management at the end of the applicable period.
+See "Supplemental Non-GAAP Financial Information" for a reconciliation of non-GAAP financial measures. - (2) Adjusted EBITDA margin is calculated by dividing Adjusted EBITDA by total revenue. - (3) We have computed average assets under management by averaging assets under management at the beginning of the applicable period and assets under management at the end of the applicable period.